Yo-Yo Intermittent Recovery Test Level 1

 - The YYIR1 typically last for 5-15 minutes, and the YYIR2 for roughly 2-15 minutes (2, 7).

-The test is comprised of 91 shuttles and can last up to approximately 29-minutes; however, it is very unlikely somebody will complete it.
-Scores can be presented in three ways: 1) total distance (metres); 2) level achieved; or 3) VO2 max.
-Total distance is much simpler to understand and calculate, whereas level achieved is more complex as the test begins at level 5 and then skips to level 9 at the beginning.
+The test is comprised of 91 shuttles and can last up to approximately 29 minutes; however, it is very unlikely somebody will complete it.
+Scores can be presented in three ways: 1) total distance (meters); 2) level achieved; or 3) VO2 max.
+Total distance is much simpler to understand and calculate, whereas the level achieved is more complex as the test begins at level 5 and then skips to level 9 at the beginning.

 This is the simplest, most common, and perhaps the most reliable method of reporting YYIR test performance.

 To calculate total distance, the simplest method is to record the number of shuttles completed by the participant and then multiply that number by 40 (40 = 2 x 20 m shuttles [the run from cone B to cone C = 20 m, then run back from cone C to cone B = 20 m]).

 For example, if an athlete performs 30 shuttles, this number can then be multiplied by 40 to calculate their total distance (e.g. 30 x 40 = 1,200 m)